 April 1 - 20: What Were You Wearing?

-SAPA (Sexual Assault Prevention Ambassadors) is hosting What Were You Wearing during April 1 - 20.
-Be sure to visit the USM Thad Cochran Center and this month for an in-person and virtual gallery which sheds light on a common misconception many sexual assault survivors face.
+SAPA (Sexual Assault Prevention Ambassadors) hosted What Were You Wearing during the month of April in the Thad Cochran Center.
+What Were You Wearing was a visual gallery which shed light on a common misconception many sexual assault survivors face.